Pharm. D. Entry-Level Program

 Listed below are the steps necessary to complete applications before they can be reviewed by the Committee on Admissions.

-- An official transcript from the registrar of all colleges and universities attended.
-This must be mailed directly to PharmCAS by the college or university.
+- an official transcript from the registrars of all colleges and universities attended (This must be mailed directly to PharmCAS by the college or university.)

-- PCAT Scores (no more than five year old)
+- PCAT scores that are no more than five years old

 A personal interview is part of the admissions process; however, being interviewed is not a guarantee of admission.
 Not all applicants will be granted an interview.
 Those selected for an interview will be notified of the date and time of such interview by the Office of Admissions.